mattermost/docs/source/developer/localization.rst

 1. Join the `Mattermost Translation Server <http://translate.mattermost.com>`_.

-2. Check whether the language you want to help translating is listed in the `Translation Server <https://translate.mattermost.com/projects/>`_.
+2. Check whether the language you want to help translate is listed in the `Translation Server <https://translate.mattermost.com/projects/>`_.

    * If it is, perhaps offer to help translate or review and make suggestions.
    * If not, ask to setup your language on the `Mattermost localization channel <https://community.mattermost.com/core/channels/localization>`_, so you can start helping with the translation.

-   Note: Languages are grouped either as "shipped" or as "work in progress", depending whether the language `ships in Mattermost <https://docs.mattermost.com/help/settings/account-settings.html#language>`_ or not, depending on its `Translation Quality`_.
+   Note: Languages are grouped either as "shipped" or as "work in progress".
+A language `ships in Mattermost <https://docs.mattermost.com/help/settings/account-settings.html#language>`_ if it meets specified `translation quality`_.

 3. Review translation rules written by localization leads, when applicable: